AI Video Editing for Pay

 If you only remember three things

 1) Concept lessons are short on purpose.
 Mastery is RECOGNITION speed, not memorization.
-2) The downsides above are real — model them before you scale.
+2) The downsides above are real for content / marketing — model them before you scale.
 3) Boring fundamentals beat exciting tactics every time inside AI Video Editing for Pay.

 Card 1 / 12